** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 CREATE_PROCESS_ASYNC("ProcessA", myParams, myScript);

-CREATE_SAMPLE_RECORD_ FROM_MATERIAL() - Function is used to create a standalone Sample from the passed Material record.
+CREATE_SAMPLE_RECORD_ FROM_MATERIAL() - A function that is used to create a standalone Sample from the passed Material record.

 CREATE_SAMPLE_RECORD_FROM_MATERIAL(Material)

-CREATE_MATERIAL_RECORD() - Function is used to create a Material record from the ELN & LIMS Material record template.
+CREATE_MATERIAL_RECORD() - A function that is used to create a Material record from the ELN & LIMS Material record template.

 SIN(FieldIdentifier)